alongenosar/ios-sdk/README.md

 Cordova develelopers should follow this preceeding step before proceeding with the reset of the instructions.

 1. Create a new swift class in your xCode project.
-2. Choose "Creater Bridging header" from the dialog presented by Xcode.
+2. Choose "Create Bridging header" from the dialog presented by Xcode.
 This will create the necessary swift section in the target's Build settings.
-4. In xCode find the swift version entry in the target's build settings, and set it to 4.0.
+3. In xCode find the swift version entry under  target's build settings tab, and set it to 4.0
-5. We also recommend updating Cocopods to the latest version.
+4. We also recommend updating Cocopods to the latest version.

 ```bash
 $ sudo gem install cocoapods
 ```
-6.Install SnappersSDK plugin.
+5.Install SnappersSDK plugin.

 ```bash
 $ cordova plugin add SnappersSDK